 However, we all know it’s not that simple.

-Shippers, freight forwarders, and other supply chain stakeholders are going to end up paying these charges indirectly, in the form of surcharges that the carriers add to shipments.
+Shippers, freight forwarders, and other supply chain stakeholders have been paying these charges indirectly, in the form of surcharges that the carriers are adding to shipments.

 How much is the EU ETS going to cost shippers?

 Estimates are that this is the roughly $7 billion dollar question.
-That is the forecast this widening of the EU ETS is going to raise for investment in decarbonisation.
+That is the expected cost of this widening of the EU ETS regulation.

 All the major shipping lines have published their EU ETS surcharge estimates.
 They are as follows: